ra-fletcher/sbp_variability/README.md

 ### code

-`code` contains the reprex code: `sbp_variability_reprex.R`.
+`code` contains the reprex code: `sbp_variability_reprex.R`

 ### figs

-`figs` contains the logo for The George Institute for Global Health used for the README.md.
+`figs` contains the logo for The George Institute for Global Health used for the README

 ## Guide